Frano Selak: Near death experiences

 According to a 2006 interview with Večernji list, in 1972, Selak was driving on the highway from Zagreb to Bosnia with his wife in their Lada car, when the latter noticed a strong gasoline smell.
 Selak assured her it was normal, saying "What would a car smell like?
 Certainly not like chocolate!" before the car caught fire.
 He was left unharmed besides some singed hair.
 During a drive in 1973, his wife again noted the smell of gas, though this time Selak pulled over and ran away before the car burst into flames.
 However, in a 2010 interview with The Daily Telegraph, Selak said that the first incident occurred in 1970, with the engine fire happening first and the interior fire second, with no mention of his wife.
 Describing the latter incident, Selak said that the engine of his car was doused with hot oil from a malfunctioning fuel pump, causing flames to shoot through the air vents, and that his hair was completely singed in the second incident.

-In 1995, he was struck by a bus in Zagreb, but sustained only minor injuries.
+In 1995, Selak was struck by a bus in Zagreb, but sustained only minor injuries.
 In 1996, he eluded a head-on collision with a United Nations Protection Force truck on a mountain curve between Gospić and Karlobag by swerving into a guardrail, which gave way under the force.
-Selak was not wearing a seatbelt and was ejected out of the car, clinging to a tree branch as he watched his vehicle fall 300 feet.
-Police and firefighters found Selak and rescued him from the tree.
+Selak was not wearing a seatbelt and was ejected out of the car when the passenger side door blew open, clinging to a tree branch as he watched his vehicle fall 150 m.
+Selak stated that police and firefighters found and rescued him from the tree.

 Selak also headed a jazz band, Mellody, which he described as the forerunner for the band Dubrovački trubaduri.
-He also claims to have composed the song "Stan' Neretvo", which was featured in the 1969 partisan film Battle of Neretva.
+He claims to have composed the song "Stan' Neretvo", which was featured in the 1969 partisan film Battle of Neretva; for "Stan' Neretvo", the composer is credited as Nikice Kalođera, with lyrics from Stevan Bulajić and performed by "Djevojke iz Kupresa" ("Girls from Kupres") and the choir Lado.
+Selak claimed authorship of several songs that were popular in 1970s Croatia, but a background check showed that his name never appeared in the credits of any.